gmussi/web-platform-game-cyberpunk/CHARACTER_SPRITE_BRIEFING.md

 ## Project Overview

-You are creating pixel art character sprites for a 2D side-scrolling cyberpunk platformer game built with Phaser.js.
-The game features 4 unique characters with distinct themes and abilities.
+You are creating pixel art sprites for a 2D side-scrolling cyberpunk platformer game built with Phaser.js.
+The game features 4 unique characters with distinct themes and abilities, plus various enemy types.

 ## Technical Specifications